 Make Friends, Some for Life

-The good thing about living with other people, especially when they’re of a similar age and have similar interests is there’s always the opportunity to socialise and form lasting friendships.
-Loneliness is a growing concern world wide so house sharing with likeminded people can take care of any bouts of loneliness.
+The good thing about living with other people, especially when they’re of a similar age and have similar interests, is there’s always the opportunity to socialise and form lasting friendships.
+Loneliness is a growing concern worldwide, so sharing with like-minded people can take care of any bouts of loneliness.
 If you want to watch Netflix or get a takeaway – then you will have the perfect partner or so to do this with.
-It also means that you have someone to come home to, and forget your day at the office.
-The age of people flatting has extended beyond the first few years after study and in the work force.
+It also means that you have someone to come home to and forget your day at the office.
+The age of people flatting has extended beyond the first few years after study and in the workforce.

 Save For A Home Deposit

-The cost of buying a property is out of reach for many people until they’re in their thirties or older depending on where they want to live.
-Therefore living in a nice rental property with people sharing the same experiences as you can also provide the discipline needed to save for a home deposit.
+The cost of buying a property is out of reach for many people until they’re in their thirties or older, depending on where they want to live.
+Therefore living in a nice rental property with people sharing the same experiences can also provide the discipline needed to save for a home deposit.